HariY/Frost/README.md

 1. Preservation of data can be handled by placing the Android serialization(Through parcel able).
 2. Callback mechanism can be improved for API calls for error handling.
-3. Need to handle video player states for better user expereince.
+3. Need to handle video player states for better user experience.

+**Output**